rgwch/extralexis/README.md

 ### Helper Service

 Because Elexis uses some data structures that are very Java-specific, we need a converter service to extract this data into an exportable format.
-This helper service is in the elexis_converter_x.x.x.jar which is launched automatically ad the beginning of the script and terminated after the end.
-This service depends on Java at least version 17.
+This helper service is in the elexis_converter_x.x.x.jar which is launched automatically at the beginning of the script and terminated at the end.
+This service requires Java version 17 or higher.

 ### Main program